webxos/macroslow/QUANTUM/Quantum_Model_Context_Protocol_Guide.markdown

 ## Bilinear to Quadralinear

 Classical AI processes input-output pairs.
-Quantum systems, using **tensor products**, add dimensions like history and environment, enabling holistic processing. **Quantum neural networks (QNNs)** in **PROJECT DUNES** explore all model configurations at once, achieving 247ms detection latency vs. 1.8s for classical systems.
+Quantum systems, using **tensor products**, add dimensions like history and environment, enabling holistic processing. **Quantum neural networks (QNNs)** explores all model configurations at once, achieving 247ms detection latency vs. 1.8s for classical systems.
 The **Quantum Fourier Transform** accelerates pattern recognition, and **Grover’s algorithm** optimizes searches.

 ## Real-World Revolution

-**PROJECT DUNES 2048-AES** powers cybersecurity, space exploration, and more with 94.7% true positive rates.
-Its **BELUGA system** fuses multi-modal data into quantum graph databases, enabling agents like The Curator to orchestrate complex tasks.
+**QNNs** powers cybersecurity, space exploration, and more with 94.7% true positive rates.
+In **BELUGA** QNNs fuse multi-modal data into quantum graph databases, enabling agents like The Curator to orchestrate complex tasks.
 The math—**Lie algebras**, **quantum calculus**, and **Hopf algebras**—makes this possible.

-By mastering these tools, you’re joining a revolution, using **PROJECT DUNES** to build AI that doesn’t just compute—it understands, pushing the boundaries of what’s possible.
+By mastering these tools, you’re joining a revolution, using AI to build networks that just don't compute—it understands, and computers back.